k-vaughn/ITS-open-source/CONTRIBUTING.md

     This project (the project to define the ITS Open Source Process) is reflexive: i.e., the goal of the project is to define the process by which open-source projects are developed, with the ITS Open-Source Process project being one such project.

 ## Documentation-Only Project
-This project only consists of documentation.
+This project only has documentation and while the resulting specification discusses coding conventions, the project does not include any code, ASN.1 or MIBs.
 No project setup beyond what is required for the documentation is required.

 The project documentation is developed according to the [ITS Open-Source Process Documentation Conventions](https://k-vaughn.github.io/ITS-open-source/documentation-conventions/) with no exceptions or extensions.